World Hearing Day – the 3rd of March 2021!

-In the relatively small study patients wearing hearing aids in their both ears performed better on balance tests compared to when they were off.
+In the relatively small study, patients wearing hearing aids in both ears performed better on balance tests compared to when they were off.
 The study is the first to demonstrate that sound information, separate from the balance system contributes to maintaining the body’s stability.

 Read about how loud levels in hospitals can lead to higher heat rates and increased medication intake here.

-Read about teachers are in the risk of Tinnitus here.
+Read about teachers who are at risk of Tinnitus here.

 Read about how hearing loss and mental health are connected here.